GoogleCloudPlatform/terraform-sample-tools/tools/magic-modules-tftools/README.md

    which tftools
    ```

-1. If you are intalling `tftools` locally (instead of in Cloud Shell), `tftools` might not be available in the command line.
+NOTE: If you are intalling `tftools` locally (instead of in Cloud Shell), `tftools` might not be available in the command line.
 This might be caused by a `PATH` issue.
 To fix this issue, perform these steps:

    a.
 Run the following command and copy the output to your clipboard.